sztaki-hu/ProSeqqo/Example/README.md

 [1]: http://slashdot.org B. Tipary, A. Kovács, G. Erdős, Planning and optimization of robotic pick-and-place operations in highly constrained industrial environments, Assem-bly Automation submitted manuscript (2021).

+The quote from: ProSeqqo:  A Generic Solver for Process Planning andSequencing in Industrial Robotics (2021).